precice/precice.github.io/pages/docs/couple-your-code/couple-your-code-just-in-time-mapping.md

     }
 ```

-A more comprehensive description of all involved API function and their arguments is given in our [doxygen API documentation](/doxygen/main/classprecice_1_1Participant.html) (see the section on Just-in-time mapping).
+A more comprehensive description of all involved API function and their arguments is given in the [API documentation](/doxygen/main/classprecice_1_1Participant.html) (see the section on just-in-time mapping).
 Many other configuration and code examples can be found in related [integration tests](https://github.com/precice/precice/tree/develop/tests/serial/just-in-time-mapping).
 Just-in-time mapping includes full support for [time interpolation](couple-your-code-waveform.html) and subcycling.

 ## Limitations

 Just-in-time data mapping is currently only implemented for the mapping combinations read-consistent (`<mapping:... direction="read" constraint="consistent"/>`) and write-conservative (`<mapping:... direction="write" constraint="conservative"/>`).
-Furthermore, only the mapping types `<mapping:nearest-neighbor .../>`, `<mapping:rbf .../>` and `<mapping:rbf-pum-direct .../>` are implemented.
-The general configuration of other mapping attributes follows the usual [mapping convention](configuration-mapping.html), i.e., configuring a `rbf-pum-direct` mapping for a just-in-time mapping would look as follows
+Furthermore, only the mapping types `<mapping:nearest-neighbor .../>` and `<mapping:rbf-pum-direct .../>`, and the alias `<mapping:rbf .../>` are implemented.
+The general configuration of other mapping attributes follows the usual [mapping convention](configuration-mapping.html), i.e., configuring a `rbf-pum-direct` mapping for a just-in-time mapping would look as follows:

 ```xml
     <mapping:rbf-pum-direct